Skip to main content

 Youth Involvement

-Positive youth development, refers to intentional efforts of other youth, adults, communities, government agencies, and schools to provide opportunities for youth to enhance their interests, skills, and abilities into their adulthoods.
+Positive youth development refers to intentional efforts of other youth, adults, communities, government agencies, and schools to provide opportunities for youth to enhance their interests, skills, and abilities into their adulthoods.
 Youth development overall is the physical, social, and emotional processes that occur during the adolescent period, from ages 10 until 24 years.
-It is the process through which young people acquire the cognitive, social, and emotional skills and abilities required to navigate life.

-Youth United is a youth lead initiative whose purpose is to promote youth voice and youth partnership in Wayne County in partnership with Connections and its stakeholder using positive youth development values and philosophy.
+Youth United is a youth-led initiative whose purpose is to promote youth voice and youth partnership in Wayne County in partnership with Connections and its stakeholders using positive youth development values and philosophy.
 Youth United believes youth involvement and youth voice are necessary solutions to meet the needs of youth and families in systems of care.

 Youth United